-To induce valuable employees to remain at our company, in addition to salary and cash incentives, we have provided restricted stock awards and stock options that vest over time.
+To induce valuable employees to remain at our company, in addition to salary and cash incentives, we award stock options that vest over time.
+Additionally, restricted stock was awarded to employees at the time of the Company's Reorganization.
 The value to employees of restricted stock awards and stock options that vest over time may be significantly affected by movements in our stock price that are beyond our control, and may at any time be insufficient to counteract more lucrative offers from other companies.
 Despite our efforts to retain valuable employees, members of our management, scientific and development teams may terminate their employment with us on short notice.
-Although we have employment agreements with our key employees, these employment agreements provide for at-will employment, which means that any of our employees could leave our employment at any time, with or without notice.
-We do not maintain "key man" insurance policies on the lives of these individuals or the lives of any of our other employees.
-Our success also depends on our ability to continue to attract, retain and motivate highly skilled junior, mid-level and senior scientific and medical personnel.
+Although we have employment agreements with our executives, these employment agreements provide for at-will employment, which means that any of our employees could leave our employment at any time, with or without notice.